rafaelmotta/react-native-tag-select/README.md

 ## Features

+- Suports Array of objects or array of strings
-- Max itens selected
+- Support max itens selected
+- Built in themes
 - Plain simple and flexible API
-- Listeners for actions

 ## Demo

-You can try on expo: https://expo.io/@rafaelmotta021/react-native-tag-select-demo
+You can try on expo: https://exp.host/@rafaelmotta021/react-native-tag-select-demo

 or just check the image bellow: